| || |

 Report/Environmental Impact Statement

-Sanitation District No. 2 Board of Directors certified the final EIR and approved the final MFP on November 28, 2012.
+Sanitation District No. 2 Board of Directors certified the final EIR and approved the final MFP, including the recommended project, on November 28, 2012.

 Sanitation Districts of Los Angeles County